-It is the consensus of the faculty of the Chemistry Department that, since performance in the core courses is an important component of both the Ph.D.
+Performance in graduate core courses is an important component of both the Ph.D.
 Preliminary and the M.S.
-Comprehensive examinations, it is desirable to maintain a reasonably uniform grading scale in all core courses.
-The following grading scheme may be regarded as typical and is presented here only for the guidance of students.
-It should be kept in mind that significant deviations from the scheme shown may occur as a result of small class size or atypical performance by a given class.
+Comprehensive examinations.
+For this reason, faculty of the Department of Chemistry endeavor to to maintain a uniform grading scale in all core courses.
+The following grading scheme is only presented as an example.
+Revisions of this scheme may occur based on class size and student performance and are solely at the discretion of the core course instructor.